Credit Suisse offices in Milan searched by Italian tax police

 "We can confirm that the Guardia di Finanza has conducted searches at our premises in Milan and that we are co-operating fully with the authorities," a spokeswoman for Zurich-based Credit Suisse said in an emailed statement on Thursday.

-A judicial source said the searches were linked to an investigation into alleged tax evasion by around 1,000 wealthy Italians who bought insurance policies worth an estimated 8 billion euros (6 billion pounds).
+A judicial source said the searches were linked to an investigation into alleged tax evasion by around 1,000 wealthy Italians who bought insurance policies worth an estimated 8 billion euros ($9.45 billion).

 The source said the probe involved Credit Suisse's insurance subsidiaries Life and Pensions, which is based in Liechtenstein, and CS Life in Bermuda.